dzchoi/Calculator-over-Web/README.md

 # Calculator over Web
 A web application for calculating arithmetic expressions using AWS

-The hyperlinks below can be clicked on directly from this document or the text on the hyperlink can be just copied (including space characters) and pasted into any web browsers.
+The hyperlinks below can be clicked on directly from this document, or the text behind the hyperlink can be copied and pasted into any web browsers.
+Space characters are allowed inside mathematical expressions, but in the URL, most web browsers will require them to be converted to '`%20`'.

 ### Usage examples: